TIMELINE

 Dondi publicly reminded the community:

-Despite growing tensions, the Facebook group reached 21,000 members, a reflection of the trust being built, one act at a time.
+Despite growing challenges, the Facebook group reached 21,000 members, a reflection of the trust being built, one act at a time.

 📅 July 12, 2024